Linus-Mussmaecher/rucola/README.md

    This can be a terminal application or an external application.
  - `viewer` configures the command for your HTML viewing application (I use `google-chrome-stable`).
 If unconfigured, tries to use your systems default application for HTML files.
  - `mathjax` is set to `true` by default, but can be set to `false` to never prepend a MathJax preamble.
+ - `math_replacments` is a vector of pairs of strings.
+   In math mode, every appearance of the first string will be replaced by the second one.
+   The default replaces `field` with `mathbb` and `lieagl` with `mathfrak` as an example for the TOML syntax and the general idea of using semantically valuable string replacements to make your LaTeX code clearer.
  - `css` is the name of your css style sheet (in your rucola config folder).
    The `.css` file ending can be omitted.
    If not set, no css file will be added to your HTML files.